ZonaAirdrop/Kite-Ai-Bot/README.md

 # 🔧 Key Features

-Automatic AI agent chat
+- Automatic AI agent chat

-Multi-account support
+- Multi-account support

-Proxy support
+- Proxy support (Optional)

-Automatic daily quiz completion
+- Automatic daily quiz completion

 ⚠️ Important Notes
 Make sure you have completed all the initial tasks on GoKite.ai before using the bot.